Rabeprazole: Pregnancy

+In vivo studies on rabbits with rabeprazole doses of up to 50 mg/kg/day (about 13 times the normal human drug exposure of rabeprazole at 20 mg) failed to show evidence of fetal harm.

 Lactation

 It is expected that rabeprazole will be secreted into human breast milk, though the clinical impact of this is still unknown.
 Avoiding rabeprazole during breastfeeding confers to lowest possible risk.

 Geriatrics

 Advanced age does not appear to clinically impact rabeprazole's metabolism.
 However, elevations in the maximum plasma concentration and the total drug exposure (area under the curve, AUC) have occurred.

 Japanese ancestry

 In a study on rabeprazole's pharmacokinetics, the AUC was elevated by approximately 50–60% in men of Japanese ancestry compared to men in the United States.
 See the pharmacogenetics section below for a pharmacogenetic explanation of these findings.

 Kidney or liver problems

 In people that have kidney or liver problems, these problems do not appear to affect rabeprazole's metabolism in a clinically meaningful way.
 This includes individuals on dialysis for kidney problems.
 Severe liver problems like cirrhosis of the liver do affect rabeprazole's elimination half-life, but not to a degree of dangerous accumulation.
 In a review of patients taking rabeprazole while having end-stage kidney disease and mild-to-moderate severity, chronic compensated cirrhosis of the liver, the alteration in rabeprazole's metabolism was not clinically meaningful.